I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Marvel Cinematic Universe has accomplished something that has never been done before in film history.
-They have created a world of intertwined movies that has grown over the course of 10 years into a series that has been accumulating heroes and building suspense toward a catastrophic event that would require them all to come together in order to save the universe.
-They’ve taken risks, had their hits and misses, and held strong.
-The opening of their 19th film, Avengers: Infinity War, has finally brought them all together, and the overwhelming fan anticipation and support has shown that this franchise is not ready to give up, especially when its characters have so much to lose.
+They have created a world of dozens of intertwined movies that has grown over the course of 10 years into a series that has been accumulating heroes and building suspense toward a catastrophic event that would require them all to come together in order to save the universe.

 Thanos has finally begun his quest to collect all six Infinity stones that have been hiding throughout the universe.
 As his army descends upon Earth, the shattered Avengers team prepare for an epic battle while the Guardians of the Galaxy join the mix as word spreads throughout the universe that Thanos is in pursuit of the stones.
 Thanos grows stronger as each stone is added to his gauntlet, causing the heroes to join together in order to keep the remaining stones out of his grasp.
-Please note, there will be spoilers in this review.
+Spoilers ahead!

 The character introductions are well done, considering how many need to be made.
 Thor, Loki, and Hulk are still together, picking up right from Thor:Ragnarok.
 The Guardians appear, rockin’ out in space.
 Tony and Pepper are found walking through the park, talking about their future as a married couple and possibly one day, parents.
 Cap, Widow, and Falcon bust in to save Wanda and Vision from an attack, utilizing their strengths with hand-to-hand combat so that not all of the fights are about superpowers and high tech weapons.